A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Eigenvalue Problem Examples

 where $\hat{\vc{\nu}}$ is the outward normal to $\partial S$ (perpendicular to the tangent vector to $\partial S$ and the normal vector $\hat{\vc n}_{S}$ to $S$).
 This is discretized very similarly to the examples in Subsections \ref{subsec:Laplace--Beltrami}-\ref{subsec:Steklov-Eigenvalues}:

 We seek to estimate the first non-zero eigenvalue.
 This is again done via minimization of $\norm{u_{\lambda}^{\b{\tilde{N}}}}_{\H}^{2}$ as a function of $\lambda$.
 As it turns out, we see numerically that the first eigenvalue is close to 0.46, so we initialize higher accuracy tests starting at 0.46 before using Newton's method to approximately find the minimum.
 We use $q=4$, $T=\tilde\ell=5$, and $\tilde{N}_a=1$. $\tilde{N}_{\partial}$ is the total number of points on the boundaries, so there are $\tilde{N}_{\partial}/2$ points on each of the two curves of $\partial S$.
 The eigenvalue estimates for various $\tilde{N}_{\partial}$ (inversely proportional to $h_{\text{max}}$) are in Table \ref{tab:stekschro-1}, along with the change between subsequent tests.
 We observe convergence to 5 or 6 digits of accuracy with $\tilde{N}_{\partial}=126$.
+A plot of the eigenfunction for the $\tilde{N}_\partial=90$ test is shown in Figure \ref{fig:catenoid}.